 Let us consider a shipping company which need to manage their Azure Serverless application built with Azure Serverless services.
-They have DevOps engineers who perform CRUD operations in the Azure entities and support engineer who has read only permissions to provide support to their customers.
+They have DevOps engineers who perform CRUD operations in the Azure resources and support engineer who has read-only permissions to provide support to their customers.

 Consider three Composite Applications in Serverless360

 - record keeping

 The role DevOps engineer has permissions to manage Azure resources in Composite Application ‘Order verification and processing ‘and ‘Inventory management ‘.